Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/identity-api-reference.md

 ACPIdentity.syncIdentifiers: (nullable NSDictionary*) identifiers;
 ```

-*identifiers* is a dictionary that contains Identifiers with the Identifier type as the key, and the string identifier as the value.
+The *identifiers* dictionary contains identifiers, and each identifier contains an `identifier type` as the key and an `identifier` as the value.

-If either the `identifier type` or `identifier` contains a null or an empty string, the identifier is ignored by the Identity extension.
+If any of the identifier pairs contains an empty or null value as the `identifier type` or `identifier`, then it will be ignored.

 #### Example